pavelkomarov/spectral-derivatives/README.md

 [Documentation](https://pavelkomarov.com/spectral-derivatives/specderiv.html), [How it works](https://pavelkomarov.com/spectral-derivatives/math.pdf).

-This repository is home to Python code that can take spectral derivatives with the Chebyshev basis or the Fourier basis, based on some [pretty elegant, deep math](https://pavelkomarov.com/spectral-derivatives/math.pdf).
+This repository is home to Python code that can take spectral derivatives using the Chebyshev, Fourier, Legendre, and Bernstein bases, grounded in some [pretty elegant, deep math](https://pavelkomarov.com/spectral-derivatives/math.pdf).
 That is, given a vector representing samples of a smooth function, the code returns numerical derivatives, indicating slope, curvature, etc. at the sample points of an interpolation built from the basis functions.

 When using the Fourier basis, spectral derivatives require periodic boundaries, but the Chebyshev basis allows arbitrary boundaries, extending the method to a much wider class of functions (albeit via nonuniform sampling).